walles/find_bad_motion_tracks/README.md

    contains track pairs that come close at some point of their lifetimes.
 The most divergent track pairs are at the top of this list.

+   At the bottom of the list you will find tracks that overlap tightly without diverging.

    Clicking a track pair in this list will take you to a frame where the tracks overlap.
 Stepping a few frames left or right will show you if the tracks start diverging.
 If they do, (at least) one of the tracks are likely bad!